matteobaccan/owner/README.md

 FAQ
 ---
-### What does "Owner" name mean?
+### What does "OWNER" name mean?

-Since this API is used to access *Properties* files, and we implement interfaces to deal with those, somehow interfaces are owners for the properties.
+Since this API is used to access *Properties* files, and we implement interfaces to deal with those, somehow interfaces are *owners* for the properties.
+So here comes the name OWNER.

+### Is OWNER a stable API?

+The codebase is very compact, and the test coverage is almost 100%.
+So there shouldn't be many bugs to deal with.
+You have the source, you can help improving the library and fix the bugs if you find some.

+Still, OWNER is very early, and APIs may change in the future to add/change some behaviors.
+For example I would like to specify an annotation to define additional properties load policies.
+But the goal is to keep the API backward compatible.

 LICENSE
 -------